JaxPe/JaxPe/README.md

 ### Hi hi 🐾
 I'm João Pedro aka Jao or Xao and i live at Niterói :brazil:
 I'm doing my Bachelor's in Software Engineering.
-I studied c# and .NET for a time and now I'm learning node.js 📓
+I study and code mainly c# and .NET for a time and sometimes i try node.js 📓

-### 🎉 Random Facts
-- I'm autistic 🧩.
-- I love playing ARPGs and MMOs 🎮.
-- I'm ecletic 🎵.

 ### 💜 Loving...
 - learn new technologies